-The Robert Chesley Awards for Lesbian and Gay Playwriting honor the memory of playwright Robert Chesley (1943–1990), the author of Night Sweats, which in 1984 became the first produced full-length play to deal with the AIDS crisis.
+The Robert Chesley Awards for Lesbian and Gay Playwriting honor the legacy of playwright Robert Chesley (1943–1990), whose 1984 play Night Sweats was the first produced full-length work to address the AIDS crisis.

 2007